 Photograph © Ella Ronson + Andrew Chen

-Andrew Chen is a Melbourne-born, London-based composer, whose recent works have centered on anthropomorphosis and percepts of 'the human' – particularly, the material sources, processes, and catalysts by which one embeds or perceives the embedding of entities within a music.
-He has collaborated with a number of musicians and ensembles including Wu Wei, Explore Ensemble (UK), The Hermes Experiment (UK), Laefer Quartet (UK), the National Children's Orchestras of Great Britain, and Ensemble Offspring (AUS), and received performances in a number of locations including the National Portrait Gallery, Royal Academy of Arts, and Cadogan Hall.
+Andrew Chen is a Melbourne-born, London-based composer, whose recent works have centered on anthropomorphosis and percepts of 'the human' – particularly, the material sources, processes, and catalysts by which one embeds or perceives the embedding of agents or entities within a music.

-He also actively maintains a performance practice both as a jazz pianist and free improviser; he was the recipient of the 2021 Dankworth Award for Jazz Composition, and has performed engagements in solo and combo settings at the Royal Albert Hall, the Barbican, and Band on the Wall, and onstage appearances with the National Youth Jazz Orchestra (UK), and alongside Hermeto Pascoal e Grupo.
+Andrew also actively maintains an extensive and varied performance practice as a jazz pianist and free improviser; he was the recipient of the 2021 Dankworth Award for Jazz Composition, and regularly undertakes a wide range of engagements in solo, combo, and other ensemble settings – including performances at the Royal Albert Hall, the Barbican, and Band on the Wall, and onstage appearances with the National Youth Jazz Orchestra (UK), and alongside Hermeto Pascoal e Grupo.

 Noël Coward Composition Scholar.